nasa/cumulus/docs/architecture.md

 #### Database

-Cumulus utililzes a user-provided PostgreSQL database backend with data replication to an elasticsearch instance utilized for API search query efficency.
-For legacy reasons, Core is currently also deploying a DynamoDB datastore that writes are replicated to in parallel with the PostgreSQL database writes.
-These data stores will be removed in future releases.
+Cumulus utilizes a user-provided PostgreSQL database backend.
+For improved API search query efficiency Cumulus provides data replication to an Elasticsearch instance.
+For legacy reasons, Cumulus is currently also deploying a DynamoDB datastore, and writes are replicated in parallel with the PostgreSQL database writes.
+The DynamoDB replicated tables and parallel writes will be removed in future releases.

 ##### PostgreSQL Database Schema Diagram